Symposium! Sept 26-27, 2014 ~ Registration Open Now

 September 26-27, 2014

 Cultural Food Practices and Ecological Knowledge

-“The Living Breath of Wǝɫǝbʔaltxʷ: Indigenous Ways of Knowing Cultural Food Practices and Ecological Knowledge,” will primarily bring together Northwest Coast and regional Native leaders, elders, and scholars who will share their knowledge and expertise on topics such as tribal food sovereignty initiatives, food justice and security, traditional foods and health, global climate change’s impact on coastal indigenous food systems, treaties and reserved water rights, and treaty fishing rights and habitat protection.
+Welcome!
+The University of Washington’s American Indian Studies Department invites you to their second annual two-day symposium to be held September 26 and 27 at UW’s beautiful Center for Urban Horticulture.
+“The Living Breath of Wǝɫǝbʔaltxʷ: Indigenous Ways of Knowing Cultural Food Practices and Ecological Knowledge” symposium will bring together individuals to share their knowledge and expertise on topics such as tribal food sovereignty initiatives, food justice and security, traditional foods and health, indigenous foods systems and global climate change, and treaty water and fishing rights.